-The requirements of a diagnostics algorithm to be used for utilities are 1) it must function well using reasonable resources (a standard PC or workstation), it should have the ability to detect multiple non-interacting faults within a substation circuit within reasonable response time (10s of seconds), it should be able to take advantage of any instrumentation available (SCADA, trouble calls, etc), it should provide accurate results (few false alarms), and it should be able to pinpoint faults at any level in the network (sub-station, feeder, section, lateral, tap) in any type of component (switch, line, transformer, fuse).
+The requirements of a diagnostics algorithm to be used for utilities are: 1) It must function well using reasonable resources (a standard PC or workstation).
+2) It should have the ability to detect multiple non-interacting faults within a sub-station circuit within reasonable response time (10s of seconds).
+3) It should be able to take advantage of any instrumentation available (SCADA, trouble calls, etc).
+4) It should provide accurate results (few false alarms).
+5) It should be able to pinpoint faults at any level in the network (sub-station, feeder, section, lateral, or tap) in any type of component (switch, line, transformer, or fuse).